ffrgb/meshviewer/README.md

 - Formatted Code
 - Translation support - https://crowdin.com/project/meshviewer - Contact us for new languages
   - Currently available: en, de, fr & ru
-- Gulp inline for some css and js - less requests and instant load indicator
+- Gulp inline for some css and js - fewer requests and instant load indicator
 - Icon font with needed icons only
 - Switch to Gulp (Tested with Node.js 4/6 LTS, 7 on Linux, 7 OSX & W**)
   - css and some js moved inline